ruancomelli/ruancomelli.github.io/content/pages/about.md

   </p>
 </div>

 I was born and still live in the beautiful city of [Florianópolis](https://www.wikiwand.com/en/articles/Florian%C3%B3polis), in the south of Brazil.
-Here, I live with my two ~bosses~ lovely chihuahuas, Jack and Bonnie, who truly believe they are menacing
+Here, I share my home with my two ~crazy~ lovely chihuahuas, Jack and Bonnie, who truly and proudly believe they are a menace to society.

+This is my personal website, where I share my thoughts, projects, and experiences.

+<!--

+Intro: I'm Brazilian, living in Florianópolis, SC, Brazil.

+I did my Bachelor's and Master's in Mechanical Engineering at the Federal University of Santa Catarina (UFSC).

 My passion for software development started in college, when I was pursuing a Bachelor's degree in Mechanical Engineering.
 We had two courses on Scientific Computing, and I was hooked.
 I soon joined a research group focused on computational fluid dynamics, working with the ~overly complex~ powerful C++ programming language.

-<!--

-Intro: I'm Brazilian, living in Florianópolis, SC, Brazil.

-I did my Bachelor's and Master's in Mechanical Engineering at the Federal University of Santa Catarina (UFSC).

 I have worked as a software engineer for the past 5 years, mostly in the AI and developer tools space - Sourcery, Elint, Waivern and now <redacted>?